bradleyeckert/hermes/docs/mole.md

 The allowed length of a boilerplate is up to the minimum receive buffer size.
 Boilerplate responses longer than that are truncated, so the receiver will wait for an end-of-message token.

-The boilerplate contains a UUID and the AEAD protocol used (0 means XChaCha20-Blake2s).
-The default data structure for `mole` is:

-- Length of the boilerplate in bytes, should be less than 65.
-Default is 18.
-- 4-byte "noyb" string (noyb = None of your business) or "boot".
-- 1-byte AEAD format identifier
-- 13-byte UUID
-- Optional CRC

-The AEAD format identifier packs bitfields as follows:

-- b3:b0 = AEAD protocol.
-0 = XChaCha20-Blake2s.
-- b7:b4 = reserved, default is 3.

 A received boilerplate is sent to a handler function with src and length parameters.
 It is a counted string that is zero-terminated so there are multiple ways to get the length.